-Northwest Atlantic harp seals (Phoca groenlandica) spend their summers in Arctic waters, feeding heavily and accumulating energy reserves mostly as blubber.
-In the autumn they migrate southward to winter off the coast of southern Labrador and eastern Newfoundland, or in the Gulf of St. Lawrence (Sergeant, 1991).
-They form large whelping concentrations in late-February/early-March near the lles de la Madeleine or off southern Labrador, during which time they reduce their feeding.
-Following breeding they disperse briefly, and the females at least appear to feed and replenish their energy stores (Sergeant, 1991).
-From mid-April to mid-May they congregate into large moulting concentrations, during which time again they exhibit a period of reduced feeding.
+Northwest Atlantic harp seals (Phoca groenlandica) summer in Arctic waters, feeding heavily and accumulating energy reserves mostly as blubber.
+In the fall they migrate southward to winter off the coast of southern Labrador and eastern Newfoundland or in the Gulf of St. Lawrence (Sergeant 1991).
+They form large whelping concentrations in late February/early March near the Iles de la Madeleine or off southern Labrador, during which time they reduce their feeding.
+Following breeding they disperse briefly, and the females at least appear to feed and replenish their energy stores (Sergeant 1991).
+From mid April to mid May they congregate into large moulting concentrations during which time again they undergo a period of reduced feeding.
 Soon after moulting, harp seals migrate northward.
-The timing of the migrations appears to be variable but generally harp seals enter the study area in October or November and leave in May or June (Stenson, unpublished data).
+The timing of the migrations appears to be variable but generally harp seals enter the study are in October or November and leave in May or June (Stenson, unpublished data).